reynaldo8374/1.2V-Bandgap-Reference-Design-TSMC-65nm-CMOS/README.md

 ### 5.3 Post-Layout Testbench and ADE Setup

-The corrected extracted SPICE netlist was connected to the original BGR testbench and used as the implementation of the BGR block.
-The same supply sources, output load, simulation conditions, and measurement expressions were retained to provide a consistent comparison with the pre-layout results.
+The original BGR testbench was retained for post-layout simulation.
+The corrected extracted `.sp` netlist was included through a Cadence configuration view, which binds the BGR instance to the post-extraction SPICE file instead of the original schematic implementation.
+This allows Cadence to read and simulate the extracted transistor-level netlist while preserving the original supply sources, output load, simulation conditions, and measurement expressions.

 <table>
   <tr>